 OLUREMI TINUBU: A SWEET RELIEF

-The First Lady has demonstrated grace, candour, and fitted into her role remarkably well, writes Mariam Mohammed
+The First Lady has demonstrated grace, candour, and fitted well into her role, writes Mariam Mohammed

 It is one year since Oluremi Tinubu, Senator of the Federal Republic of Nigeria, found herself at the apogee of power.
 Though not a stranger to walking the corridors of power, this was the ultimate, the apex of political albeit economic power – The Presidency!